 “He’s a good boy.
 I think he saved my life.”

 Many loyal pets have protected their owners against attacks from other people, too.
 For instance, a five-month-old pit bull puppy named Apollo courageously stopped an attempted rape.
 Apollo was out for a walk with Maya Fairweather, his owner’s 18-year-old girlfriend.
 Fairweather let Apollo off his leash in the park.
 But the puppy noticed when an attacker pinned Fairweather down and bit the man in the leg.
 “He’s a good boy.
 I think he saved my life,” Fairweather told the press of Apollo.

 Next: The bond between cat and owner is a powerful thing.

-17. An unnamed, heroic cat who helped police stop his owner from committing suicide
+10. A hero cat helped police stop his owner from committing suicide

 Another amazing story of a heroic pet?
 A cat helped San Francisco police coax a suicidal man off a ledge.
 The man, a suspected car thief, had become “distraught” and was hanging out of a third-floor window, threatening to jump.
 Police called hostage negotiators.
 After three hours, they hadn’t made much progress.
 But they brought backup in the form of the man’s orange tabby cat.